gregheffner/k8-nginx-webpage/README.md

 # Kubernetes Installation Guide on Ubuntu 22.04

 ## Prerequisites
--Three servers running an Ubuntu OS
--Minimum 2 GB RAM and 2 Core CPUs on each node
+-Three servers running an Ubuntu OS I used a VM and 2 physical PC's reimaged -Minimum 2 GB RAM and 2 Core CPUs on each node
 -A root password configured on each server